Skip to main content

-Broadway Plaza Walnut Creek Memories
+Broadway Plaza in Walnut Creek

 It features a Safeway Foods, H.C.
 Capwell's department store (now Macy's) and a small collection of mostly downtown-looking retailers.
 The postcard is postmarked May 1970.